Last Updated on 17th May 2022 by Chauncey Morgan

 You can’t really reverse gray hair permanently, but at least you can delay its appearance.

-If your hair is less than 25 percent gray, getting blonde hightlights will be less damaging to your hair but still blend grays well.
+If your hair is less than 25% gray, getting blonde highlights will be less damaging to your hair but still blend grays well.
 Use at least 3 different tones, as a combination of highlights and lowlights will blend better with your silver hair.
-If having it done at the hairdresser, ask for balayage as it will look more natural.
+When having it done at the hairdresser, ask for balayage as it will look more natural.

 Bleaching gray hair can be a challenge as the bleach will take different to gray and non-gray hair, but it’s the only effective way to lift dark hair to blonde.

 Gray hair can feel different from your regular hair, and while nobody knows exactly why, it’s a fact that gray hair can have a different texture.
 In general, it will feel thicker and be able to hold a curl better, and you may enjoy the extra texture.
 However, in order to keep gray hair soft and avoid a dirty look, there are a couple of things to keep in mind.

 Purple Shampoo for Gray Hair

 If you are a bottle blonde, you’ll be familiar with using purple shampoo to avoid yellowing hair.
 This also applies to naturally occurring greys, which can oxidize to an unflattering dirty yellow color very easily.
 The best way to avoid this is by investing in a good purple shampoo for grey hair and using it at least once a week.
 You may need to use it more or less often, depending on where you live, the mineral content of your water, and how much sun exposure you get.